 Arriving a full day early is the best way to make sure you are on time.
 By planning to arrive 24 hours early a lot can go wrong and you would still be on time.
 If arriving a day early you are responsible for your own Belize City hotels.

-The reason for our recommendation of arriving a day early is because airlines that fly to Belize only fly once a day, so if you miss your final connection due to small delays along the way, you will arrive 24 hours late, which means you would miss the boat to the island.
+The reason for our recommendation of arriving a day early is because most airlines that fly to Belize only fly once a day, so if you miss your final connection due to small delays along the way, you will arrive 24 hours late, which means you would miss the boat to the island.
 It costs well over $700 to catch up with the trip as you would have to charter your own boat.
 Arriving a full 24 hours early is the best insurance you can buy to making sure you don’t miss that boat ride.
 Guests on the Belize Adventure Week package will pay about $300 for a cab to catch up.

 If you can’t afford the extra day, then you should make sure to arrive early for your flight as airlines overbook all flights.
 We have seen airlines bump people who were two hours early simply because everyone else on the over-booked flight arrived even earlier.
 Don’t let this happen to you!
 If you can’t fly in a day early, check in about three hours prior to departure.